What’s in This Article

 - Rattlesnakes are generally shy and will only strike if they feel threatened or cornered.

-- Rattlesnakes are commonly found in rocky areas, grasslands, and deserts, and they prefer to hide in areas with plenty of cover.
+- Rattlesnakes prefer rocky areas, grasslands, and deserts, and tend to hide wherever cover is plentiful.

-- Before hiking in rattlesnake territory, wear long pants and closed-toe shoes, and avoid tall grass and rocky areas.
+- Before hiking in rattlesnake territory, wear long pants and closed-toe ankle boots, and stay clear of tall grass and rocky outcrops.

-- If you encounter a rattlesnake, slowly back away and give it plenty of space to retreat.
+- If you encounter a rattlesnake, back away slowly and give it room to retreat on its own.

-- If bitten by a rattlesnake, seek immediate medical attention and keep the affected area immobilized and at or below heart level.
+- If bitten, seek emergency medical care immediately and keep the affected limb at or below heart level.

 Products Worth Considering